This Strawberry Cherry Slab Pie layers juicy summer fruit between a buttery, flaky double crust for an easy-to-serve dessert made for a crowd.

 Serving a Slab Pie

 Here comes the fun part!
-If you are bringing this pie to a potluck, everyone is going to love you when you roll up with a tray full of pie.
+If you are bringing this pie to a potluck, people are going to love you when you roll up with a tray full of pie.
 Everyone loves the person who brings the pie!

 Because this pie is more crust than filling, it's perfect to eat handheld.
 The pie can be sliced and then placed inside a parchment muffin liners and stacked inside of a container for easy serving.